serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 ### Detecting app

 Android
-: To recognize whether an Android app has been built using Xamarin or not is pretty straighforward.
-Inside the structure of the apk (**apktool** is your friend) there is a lot of stuff but that help us is the directory containing the assemblies.
+: It is rather simple to determine whether an Android app was created with Xamarin or not.
+There is a lot of data inside the apk structure (**apktool** is your friend), but the directory holding the assemblies is what we need..
 In fact, going there you will find certain assemblies related to the Mono engine, a free and open-source .NET Framework-compatible software framework now being led by Xamarin that can be run on many software systems.
 Let's see some examples:

 |Assembly             |Description                                                                   |